Si-kaR/89212025_customer_churn/README.md

 # Project Title: Elden - Customer Churn Prediction Bot
 ## Overview

-Introduce Elden and provide a brief description of its purpose.
-Mention that it's a customer churn prediction bot designed to assist telecom companies in predicting and mitigating customer churn.
 ### Table of Contents
 * Features
 * How to Use